SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-Service/README.md

 # Fortune-Teller-Service - ASP.NET Core Microservice
-ASP.NET Core sample app illustrating how to use [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server) for registering micro services.
-The Fortune-Teller-Service registers the fortuneService with the Eureka server upon startup.
+ASP.NET Core sample app illustrating how to use [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server) for registering micro services and [Spring Cloud Hystrix](http://cloud.spring.io/spring-cloud-static/Dalston.SR1/#_circuit_breaker_hystrix_clients) for building resilient micro services applications.
+The Fortune-Teller-Service registers the fortuneService with the Eureka server upon startup and the Fortune-Teller-UI uses a Hystrix command with fallback ability when communicating with the Fortune service.

+This sample also illustrates how to use the [Hystrix Dashboard](http://cloud.spring.io/spring-cloud-static/Dalston.SR1/#_circuit_breaker_hystrix_dashboard) to gather status and metrics of the Hystrix command used in communications.

 Note: You can run this either locally or on CloudFoundry.

 # Pre-requisites - Running Local

-This sample assumes that there is a running Spring Cloud Eureka Server on your machine.
+This sample assumes that there is a running Spring Cloud Eureka Server and a Hystrix dashboard on your machine.
 To make this happen:

 1. Install Java 8 JDK.
 2. Install Maven 3.x.
 3. Clone the Spring Cloud Samples Eureka repository. (https://github.com/spring-cloud-samples/eureka.git)
 4. Go to the eureka server directory (`eureka`) and fire it up with `mvn spring-boot:run`
 5. When running locally, this sample will default to looking for its eurka server on http://localhost:8761/eureka, so it should all connect.
+6. Clone the Spring Cloud Samples Hystrix dashboard. (https://github.com/spring-cloud-samples/hystrix-dashboard.git)
+7. Go to the hystrix dashboard directory (`hystix-dashboard`) and fire it up with `mvn spring-boot:run`
-6. Install .NET Core SDK
+8. Install .NET Core SDK

 # Building & Running - Local

 1. Clone this repo. (i.e. git clone https://github.com/SteeltoeOSS/Samples)
-2. cd samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service
+2. cd samples/CircuitBreaker/src/AspDotNetCore/Fortune-Teller/Fortune-Teller-Service
 3. dotnet restore --configfile nuget.config
 4. dotnet run -f netcoreapp1.1 --server.urls http://*:5000

 # What to expect - Local
 After building and running the app, you should see something like the following:
 ```
-$ cd samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service
+$ cd samples/CircuitBreaker/src/AspDotNetCore/Fortune-Teller/Fortune-Teller-Service
 $ dotnet run -f netcoreapp1.1 --server.urls http://*:5000
 info: Microsoft.Data.Entity.Storage.Internal.InMemoryStore[1]
       Saved 50 entities to in-memory store.